-- Say we all have a longing for God who takes care of us and wants us to be close to him. - Have the candidates take out some paper and write down their thoughts and answers for the two questions. - Ask for volunteers to share their answers.
+Point out that we all have a longing for God who takes care of us and who wants us to be close to him.

+- Have the candidates take out some paper and write down their thoughts and answers for the two questions. - Ask for volunteers to share their answers with the class.